Master in Logic and Philosophy of Science

-The MA program in Logic and Philosophy of Science began in October 2012.
-It is an international program run by the Faculty of Philosophy, Philosophy of Science and Study of Religion at LMU Munich, which also administers a general MA in Philosophy.
+Our Master (MA) program in Logic and Philosophy of Science was founded in October 2012.
+It is an international MA program of the Faculty of Philosophy, Philosophy of Science and Religious Studies at the Ludwig-Maximilians-Universität (LMU) in Munich.

-LMU has a long-standing tradition in philosophy of science and logic that reaches back to the time of Wolfgang Stegmüller and Kurt Schütte.
-In recent years, this tradition has been revived by establishing a new chair in logic and philosophy of language (held by Hannes Leitgeb) and by founding the Munich Center for Mathematical Philosophy (MCMP) which is devoted to the application of logical and mathematical methods in philosophy.
-Hannes Leitgeb was awarded an Alexander von Humboldt Professorship by the German Alexander von Humboldt Foundation in 2010, and in April 2012 another Alexander von Humboldt Professorship was awarded to Stephan Hartmann, who took up the chair in philosophy of science at LMU.
+LMU has a long-standing tradition in both philosophy of science and logic reaching back to the time of Wolfgang Stegmüller and Kurt Schütte.
+In recent years, this tradition has been revived by establishing two new chairs in logic and philosophy of language (held by Hannes Leitgeb) and in philosophy of science (held by Stephan Hartmann), and by founding the Munich Center for Mathematical Philosophy (MCMP).
+Hannes Leitgeb was awarded an Alexander von Humboldt Professorship by the Alexander von Humboldt Foundation in 2010.
+In April 2012, a second Alexander von Humboldt Professorship was awarded to Stephan Hartmann.

-The language of the program and courses is English.
+The language of the program and its courses is English.

-The MA is a two-year (four semesters, 120 ECTS) program.
+The MA is a two-year program (four semesters, 120 ECTS).